cetinkaya/lastweekday/README.md

 # Same as Second.sunday.of(Date.new(2019, 5))

 First.day.of("June")
-# Returns a Date object corresponding to the 1st date of June this year
+# Returns a Date object corresponding to the 1st day of June this year

 First.sunday.or.monday.of(Date.new(2019, 6))
 # Returns a Date object corresponding to the first Sunday or Monday